Save on these medications!

 Many other medicines can be affected by your thyroid hormone levels.
 Certain other medicines may also increase or decrease the effects of levothyroxine.

-If you use any of the following drugs, avoid taking them within 4 hours before or 4 hours after you take levothyroxine:
+If you use any of the following drugs, avoid taking them within 4 hours before or 4 hours after you use levothyroxine:

 - calcium carbonate (Alka-Mints, Caltrate, Os-Cal, Oyster Shell Calcium, Rolaids Soft Chew, Tums, and others);